gender-combinator/agda-proof-trees/README.md

 when checking that the expression "x" #0 has type Exp [ "y" , "x" ]
 ```

+Be aware, they *do* allow overlapping variable names because of this, which Agda will not catch.
+Reusing the same variable name is completely fine in this model, as long as you're referring to actual index you want.

 ### Rules
 Rules make common use of context (env) manipulation, since that needs to be done manually to let Agda track variables.
 See some rules for examples to pull from like ```ℕ-elim```.